splunk/public-o11y-docs/get-started/core2o11y/compare/compare.rst

 Compare purpose
 ==========================================================================================
 The Splunk platform, a Security Information and Event Management (SEIM) tool, is the most thorough logging solution for security.
-Observability Cloud provides comprehensive observability across your stack.
-With your Splunk platform instance, you can analyze and prevent security breaches.
+With your Splunk platform instance, you can analyze and prevent security breaches, while Observability Cloud provides comprehensive observability across your stack.

 With Splunk Observability Cloud, you can: